Sam Smith named BBC Sound of 2014

 "The public are looking for authentic artists with genuine talent and Sam more than fits the bill.
 He is going to enjoy huge success this year."

-Smith has also been named the winner of the Critics' Choice award by the Brits, and will pick up his trophy at the ceremony on 19 February.'Freaked out'
+Smith has also been named the winner of the Critics' Choice award by the Brits, and will pick up his trophy at the ceremony on 19 February.

 The Sound of 2014 was compiled by a range of music industry experts, ranging from magazine editors and newspaper critics to influential bloggers, DJs and radio and TV producers.